Deck chair & garden furniture care guide

 Keeping your garden furniture fabulous.

 Maintenance: The wood of the garden chair is a very hardwearing, sustainably sourced Indonesian hard wood called merpauh.
 We have found that adding an oil to the wood every year or two enhances the frame.
 We choose to use a danish wood oil or a linseed oil.
-If your chair has suffered from a few scratches, a light sand and then application of wood oil will give your deck chair a new lease of life.
+If your garden chair has suffered from a few scratches, a light sand and then application of wood oil will give your deck chair a new lease of life.
 Read more of our tips for maintaining wooden garden furniture here.
-Our fabrics can be also treated with outdoor fabric treatments which are available online and on the high street should you wish to provide extra protection for the fabric slings.
+From January 2018: all of our deckchair slings are given a non toxic, environmentally friendly protective coating before it is sent to you.
+This provides extra protection in terms of spillages and the elements - increasing the fabric's UV and water resistance.
+Because this coating uses nano technology, it is still possible to machine wash the sling and for the fabric to retain this extra protection for up to three years.
+Our fabrics can be also treated with other outdoor fabric treatments which are available online and on the high street should you wish to provide extra protection for the fabric slings.